akretion/akaidoo/README.md

 tree.
 It's designed to streamline your development workflow by quickly providing the focused context you need; for AI LLMs for instance.

-Akaidoo bridges this gap by helping you:
+Akaidoo bridges the AI gap for Odoo by helping you:

 - 🔍 **Focus Your View:** Instantly see only the files relevant to your current task.
 - 🤖 **Boost AI Tools:** Feed precisely the right context to AI assistants like GitHub